 A MUST-TRY, This recipe is ideal for a warm evening, on the way back from the beach; perfect to cool down and refresh, while doing good for your liver; delivering key nutrients necessary for optimal detoxification.

 What is really impressive with my original recipe is that the GL is extraordinarily low, while it delivers an amazingly high satiety ratio (more filling : more nutritious).

 It is also great for optimum health, as shown below.

 While the nutritional analysis shows a very high Sodium content, this is only true if you use ready-made vegetable stock or using cubes, which are famously known to be high in sodium.
 Because, I wanted to include every one in the data, if you use your own homemade stock, the Sodium content will be negligible.

 The protein profile is not great; however, this is a detox soup.
-Great to give your digestive system a break; if you are making of it a meal.
+Great to give your digestive system a break; especially, if you are making of this recipe a meal.

 If you want to boost the Vitamin C and antioxidant content of the Soup, you can add a bunch of Parsley to the recipe.

 6-8 Bunch of Rocket Leaves (wild if possible)

 2 Fennel bulbs

 1 Handful Pine Nuts (toasted)